What are Avalon’s onboard guidelines and services?

 In Southeast Asia:

-Although, several countries have their own currency including the Riel (Cambodia) and Kip (Laos), U.S. dollars are widely accepted.
-In Vietnam (Dong) and Thailand (Bhat), local currency is used primarily.
+In Vietnam (Dong) and Thailand (Bhat), local currency is used primarily while in Cambodia U.S. dollars are widely accepted in addition to the local currency (Riel).
 ATMs are available in most large cities and will dispense the local currency.
 It is advised that you check with your bank to ensure your card will work; otherwise we recommend you bring all the money you’ll need from home.

 The currency on board is the U.S. dollar.
 Shipboard accounts can be settled by credit card (Visa or MasterCard) or with cash.
 Traveler's checks are not accepted.